geraintpalmer/geraintpalmer.github.io/cv.md

 * Member of organising committee for [DjangoCon Europe 2015, Cardiff](http://2015.djangocon.eu/).
 * Active member of [PyDiff](http://www.pydiff.wales/), the Cardiff Python meetup.
 * Regular volunteer and participant at PyCon Namibia (under the [Cardiff University Phoenix Project](http://www.cardiff.ac.uk/about/our-profile/our-values/engagement/transforming-communities/the-phoenix-project)).
+* Experience of organising conference streams and assisting in conference organisation (Young OR 19, SSI Collaborations Workshop 2018).
+* Organiser of a yearly [Research Software Development Workshop](https://vknight.org/rsd/) for PhD students at the School of Mathematics.
+* Have lead many outreach activities for school pupils of all ages (from years 5 to 13) in both English and Welsh.

+## Skills

+**Software:**  Python, LaTeX, Excel, SPSS, Simul8, version control with Git and GitHub.

+**Languages:**  English (Fluent), Welsh (Fluent).